-Matayoshi Sensei was the Representive for the DNBK up to the time of his death.
+Matayoshi Sensei was the Representative for the DNBK up to the time of his death.

 Gakiya Yoshiaki was born in Showa 25 (1950), in Yomitan village in Okinawa prefecture.
 In 1967 he began studying Goju-ryu Karate under Fukichi Seiko, and in 1980 he began studying Shorin-ryu Karate under Nakamura Yoshio.
-In 1975 he joined the All Okinawa Kobudo Association, entering it’s main dojo, the Kodokan, and training under Matayoshi Shinpo Sensei.
-He became Matayoshi Sensei’s right hand man, and worked diligently as the main instructor at the Kodokan Dojo and traveling around Japan and overseas in an effort to teach and popularize the art of Kobudo.
-In 1997, after Matayoshi Sensei passed away, he was appointed the second Kancho (president) of the Kodokan Dojo, and as successor continued to work for it’s expansion and development.
-After 5 years, he respectfully resigned his position at the Kodokan.
+In 1975 he joined the All Okinawa Kobudo Association, entering its main dojo, the Kodokan, and training under Matayoshi Shinpo Sensei.
+He became Matayoshi Sensei’s right-hand man, and worked diligently as the main instructor at the Kodokan Dojo and traveling around Japan and overseas in an effort to teach and popularize the art of Kobudo.
+In 1997, after Matayoshi Sensei passed away, he was appointed the second Kancho (president) of the Kodokan Dojo, and as successor continued to work for its expansion and development.
+After 5 years, he respectfully resigned from his position at the Kodokan.

-Appointed International President of the OKDR in May of 2012, Kyoshi Stolsmark is Sensei Mike and Senei Laura’s kobudo teacher.
+Appointed International President of the OKDR in May of 2012, Kyoshi Stolsmark is Sensei Mike and Sensei Laura’s Kobudo teacher.
 He has been actively training in the Martial Arts for over 35 years.
-He has been a full time Karate instructor since 1983.
+He has been a full-time Karate instructor since 1983.
 Called the “Instructor of the Instructors”, he has an insightful, precise teaching style rarely seen in martial arts training.
-Many of his students include qualified martial artists and Karate studioowners.
+Many of his students include qualified martial artists and Karate studio owners.
 He inspires both young and old and his enthusiasm is contagious.